040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 }
 ```

-In our Java code we use RxJava to handle the events for subscriptions.
+And once again we have to implement a resolver, this time we implement the `GraphQLSubscriptionResolver`.

 ```java
 @Component